Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 !!!
 Note "Links to Slurm material"
     Links to Slurm material on this web page are all for the version on LUMI at the time of the course.
-Links in the PDF of the slides however are to the newest version.
+Some of the links in the PDF of the slides however are to the newest version.

 ## What is Slurm